lubomyrV/library/README.md

 Pay attention, there is no views pages, it is simple RESTful Web App, use REST API for testing(like Postman or cURL).

-Take a look into this file 'src/main/resources/application.properties',change fields 'spring.datasource.username', 'spring.datasource.password' and 'spring.jpa.hibernate.dialect' to corresponding values of yours DB.
+Take a look into this file 'src/main/resources/application.properties' and change fields: 'spring.datasource.username', 'spring.datasource.password' and 'spring.jpa.hibernate.dialect' to corresponding values of yours DB.

 To build this app you need to run: